Hadendoa: History

-Extensive anthropological research was done on Egyptian tribes in the late 1800s and a number of skulls of people of the Hadendoa tribe were taken to the Royal College of Surgeons to be measured and studied.
+Extensive anthropological research was done on Egyptian ethnic groups in the late 1800s and a number of skulls of people of Hadendoa individuals were taken to the Royal College of Surgeons to be measured and studied.

 The Hadendoa were traditionally a pastoral people, ruled by a hereditary chief, called a Ma'ahes.
 One of the best-known chiefs was a Mahdist general named Osman Digna.
 He led them in the battles, from 1883 to 1898, against the Anglo-Egyptian Sudan (the United Kingdom and Egypt were exercising joint sovereignty in Sudan.
 They fought the British infantry square in many battles, such as in the Battle of Tamai in 1884 and in the Battle of Tofrek in 1885 and earned an enviable reputation for their bravery.
-After the reconquest of the Egyptian Sudan (1896–98), the Hadendoa accepted the new order without demur.
+After the reconquest of the Egyptian Sudan (1896–1898), the Hadendoa accepted the new order without demur.

 In World War II, the Hadendoa allied themselves with the British against the Italians.